poseidon/matchbox/docs/api-http.md

       command: start
 ```

-## Container Linux Config / Ignition Config
+## Ignition Config

-Finds the profile matching the machine and renders the corresponding Ignition Config with group metadata, selectors, and query params.
+Finds the profile matching the machine and renders the corresponding Ignition for machine consumption.

 ```
 GET http://matchbox.foo/ignition?label=value